and-digital/design-system/readme.md

 ## Issues and features

-Please raise all feature and issues on [Github](https://github.com/andigtial/brand/issues).
-Follow the [guidlines](https://github.com/fakesamgregory/brAND/blob/develop/.github/ISSUE_GUIDELINES.md) for information and guidlines on raising an issue.
+Please raise all feature and issues on [Github](https://github.com/fakesamgregory/brAND/issues).
+Follow the [guidelines](https://github.com/fakesamgregory/brAND/blob/develop/.github/ISSUE_GUIDELINES.md) for information and guidelines on raising an issue.